As a small business fights for survival during a crisis, there's often one vision that helps them get back through it: eventually returning to normal.

 Implement Job-neutral Role Policies

-A graduated restaffing period could raise questions for small businesses whose employees' roles are fairly siloed from one another.
+A graduated restaffing period could raise questions for small businesses whose associates' roles are fairly siloed from one another.
 How can any amount of work get done without everyone doing their part?
 Sica recommends making it so that every role in the business can belong to anyone.

 This helps small businesses be more flexible when ramping up or if scaling back is needed.